Contextual Label Projection for Cross-Lingual Structured Prediction: Experiments and Results

 \subsection{Task and Dataset}

-In our work, we choose the representative structure extraction task as Event Argument Extraction (EAE) \cite{sundheim-1992-overview, hsu-etal-2023-tagprime, subburathinam-etal-2019-cross} which aims to extract text segments serving as arguments corresponding to an event and mapping them to their corresponding argument roles.
-The formal definition of the task is delineated in \S~\ref{sec:str-pred}.
-We utilize the multilingual EAE dataset of ACE \cite{doddington-etal-2004-automatic} as the benchmarking dataset and consider cross-lingual transfer in the zero-shot setting, where we do not use any supervised target language data (i.e. $\mathcal{D}_{tgt} = \phi$).
-Using ACE, we transfer cross-lingually from English (\textit{en}) to Arabic (\textit{ar}) and English (\textit{en}) to Chinese (\textit{zh}).
-We follow the pre-processing by \citet{wadden-etal-2019-entity} and \citet{huang-etal-2022-multilingual-generative} to retain 33 event types and 22 argument roles and provide the final statistics for ACE in Table~\ref{tab:ace-statistics}.
-Considering the zero-shot cross-lingual transfer scenario, the training and development sets are used from the source language (i.e. English), while the test datasets are used from the target languages (i.e. Arabic and Chinese).
+We choose two structure prediction tasks, event argument extraction (EAE) \cite{sundheim-1992-overview, hsu-etal-2023-tagprime} and named entity recognition (NER) \cite{tjong-kim-sang-2002-introduction, tjong-kim-sang-de-meulder-2003-introduction} for evaluating our label projection method.
+EAE requires the extraction of text segments serving as arguments corresponding to an event and mapping them to their corresponding argument roles.
+NER aims to identify and categorize named entities from the input sentence.
+For EAE, we use multilingual ACE dataset \cite{doddington-etal-2004-automatic} and follow the pre-processing by \citet{huang-etal-2022-multilingual-generative} to retain 33 event types and 22 argument roles.
+For NER, we consider the WikiANN \cite{pan-etal-2017-cross, rahimi-etal-2019-massively} with pre-processing by \citet{DBLP:conf/icml/HuRSNFJ20}.
+We list the basic statistics for these datasets in Table~\ref{tab:data-statistics} and more details in \S~\ref{sec:appendix-data-statistics}.
+For experiment, we consider the zero-shot cross-lingual transfer using English (\textit{en}) as the source language.